zapata-engineering/orquestra-sdk/docs/guides/dependency-installation.rst

       - ``GitHubImport``
       - remote
       - On Compute Engine, secrets can be used to access private repos.
-    * - Non-GitHub git repo without a local clone
+    * - Non-GitHub git repo
       - ``GitImport``
       - remote
       -